NeuralNetworkVerification/Marabou/ArtifactReadme.txt

        user can provide the network and property in question.
 Most importantly, this interface can process networks stored in the common TensorFlow format, and seamlessly pass them into Marabou.

-       Examples can be found under the maraboupy directory.
+       The parser in charge of handling inputs in this format is found in the various files under the maraboupy directory.

 2. InputQuery [src/Engine/InputQuery.{h,cpp}]